BlinkID/blinkid-verify-android/README.md

 ## <a name="camera-req"></a> Camera

-Camera video preview resolution also matters.
-In order to perform successful scans, camera preview resolution must be at least **1080p**.
-Note that camera preview resolution is not the same as video recording resolution.
+To perform successful scans, the camera preview resolution must be at least **1080p**.
+Note that the camera preview resolution is not the same as the video recording resolution.

 ## <a name="processor-arch-req"></a> Processor architecture

 _BlinkID Verify_ SDK is distributed with **ARMv7** and **ARM64** native library binaries.

-_BlinkID Verify_ is a native library, written in C++ and available for multiple platforms.
+_BlinkID Verify_ is a native library written in C++ and available for multiple platforms.
 Because of this, _BlinkID Verify_ cannot work on devices with obscure hardware architectures.
 We have compiled SDK's native code only for the most popular Android [ABIs](https://en.wikipedia.org/wiki/Application_binary_interface).

-If you are combining _BlinkID Verify_ library with other libraries that contain native code in your application, make sure you match the architectures of all native libraries.
-For example, if third party library has only ARMv7 version, you must use exactly ARMv7 version of _BlinkID Verify_ with that library, but not ARM64.
-Using this architectures will crash your app at initialization step because JVM will try to load all its native dependencies in same preferred architecture and will fail with `UnsatisfiedLinkError`.
+If you are combining _BlinkID Verify_ library with other libraries that contain native code in your application, make sure to match the architectures of all native libraries.
+For example, if the third-party library has only ARMv7 version, you must use exactly ARMv7 version of _BlinkID Verify_ with that library, but not ARM64.
+Using different architectures will crash your app at the initialization step because JVM will try to load all its native dependencies in the same preferred architecture and fail with `UnsatisfiedLinkError`.

 To avoid this issue and ensure that only architectures supported by the _BlinkID Verify_ library are packaged in the final application, add the following statement to your `android/defaultConfig` block inside `build.gradle.kts`: